Membership & Code of Conduct

 10:00 – Close meeting

-- Someone to remind members on a regular basis the difference between referrals and leads
+- Remind members on a regular basis the difference between referrals and leads

-- Remind members the importance to follow up on referrals
+- Remind members to follow up on referrals

 - Reality Check